Body Dreams

 Does this dream mean I'm anxious?

 It can, but "anxiety" is the surface label.
 The dream is more specific: it stages the loss of a particular power — assertion, expression, self-image, or nourishment.
-The anxiety is about WHAT you're losing, not just that you're worried.
 Naming the specific capacity makes the dream actionable.

 Does this dream relate to dental health?